jpartida97/alexa-davinci-skill/README.md

 - My **notes aren't refined**, and I'm not expecting to continue working on them now that I achieved my goal of connecting Alexa with OpenAI.
 - Docs are in English, but **string literals in code are in Spanish**.
 - The **coding** is made for **NodeJS** and **lacks of refinement**, though it is ready right now for conversation.
-- Everytime I test it I find new **fail scenarios** (the most common are the ones related with lists), probably you will too.
+- Everytime I test it I find new **failure scenarios** (the most common are the ones related with lists), probably you will too.
 - The best use for this Alexa Skill is to make consecutive questions, build context and ask.
 Davinci AI **model isn't good for human/natural/engaging conversations**, as it cannot simulate humor or any other emotion-focused intention.

 ### How to execute the project